 - Maps: The Land Exchange Map shows the two sites to be exchanged (City-owned ARDA site for privately owned Strawberry Fields/Bake Parkway site).
-The Aerial Map shows the Strawberry Fields/Bake Parkway site designated by the City for a State Veterans Cemetery, pending ownership transfer to the City with the land exchange.
+The Strawberry Fields/Bake Parkway Site Map shows the site designated by the City for a State Veterans Cemetery, pending ownership transfer to the City with the land exchange.

 - City Land Transfer to State: The City Council directed that the entire 125-acre Strawberry Fields/Bake Parkway Site be dedicated to CalVet immediately upon City ownership, after the land exchange, for use only as a Veterans Cemetery and interim agriculture uses.

 June 5, 2018 Ballot Measure - Referendum Petition Against Ordinance No. 17-08